subhasundardass/retui/DOCS.md

 ### The two-pass render

-Each event triggers two render passes of your component tree:
+Each event triggers up to three render passes of your component tree (see the wiki's **Advanced: Runtime, Renderer & Screen** page for the full breakdown):

 1. **Pass 1** — `retui.CurrentKey` is set; state setters mutate state.
 2. **Pass 2** — `retui.CurrentKey` is zeroed; the tree renders with updated
    state.
-Only pass 2's tree is painted.
+This is what gets painted.
+3. **Pass 3** (conditional) — if a `UseEffect` callback (which runs after Pass 2 paints) itself calls a state setter, the tree renders once more immediately, without waiting for another external event.

 This is why unconditional `setValue(value+1)` in a component body double- increments per event.
 Two practical rules: